SUDO-j182/HMCTS-Task-Manager-/README.md

 - GET: All and individual task retrieval verified
 - PUT: Edits are reflected in both the UI and database
 - DELETE: Tasks are removed from both DOM and database

+## Unit Testing Summary (as of April 27, 2025)

+### Frameworks Used
+- Jest (for running unit tests)
+- Supertest (for simulating HTTP requests)

+### Tests Implemented
+- GET `/api/tasks` - Verifies all tasks are retrieved successfully with a 200 OK status and an array response
+- POST `/api/tasks` - Confirms that new tasks can be created successfully and stored in the database

 ---